subhanwasiftkxel/Pipeline_devops/README.md

-'Deep Learning Project Phase 1.ipynb' file contains our model that will recognizes people and note their working time this file creats a database
+'Deep Learning Project Phase 1.ipynb' file contains our model that will recognizes people and note their working time this file creates a database